If you are facing uttering threats charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 Uttering Threats Charge Defences

-- A Reasonable Person, Fully Aware of the Circumstances, Would Not Perceive the Utterance as a Threat: For the Crown to secure a conviction, they must prove beyond a reasonable doubt the actus reus and mens rea.
-The situation in which the words were spoken or written will be taken into account.
-For a lack of actus reus to be proven, it must be showcased that a reasonable person that is fully aware of the circumstances, would not perceive the words as a threat.
-If there is no actus reus then the Crown will not be able to secure a conviction.
+- A Reasonable Person, Fully Aware of the Circumstances, Would Not Perceive the Utterance as a Threat: For the Crown to secure a conviction, they must prove beyond a reasonable doubt that a reasonable person that is fully aware of the circumstances would perceive the words as a threat.

-- Lack of Intention: The Crown must prove beyond a reasonable doubt, that you had the intention for the words to be taken seriously, or that you possessed the mens rea.
-If it cannot be proven that you intended the seriousness of the words or to alarm the alleged victim, you cannot be convicted.
+- Lack of Intention: The Crown must prove beyond a reasonable doubt, that you had the intention for the words to be taken seriously.

-- Any Applicable Charter Defences: If any of your Charter rights and freedoms were violated before or after your arrest, under s.24(2) of the Charter, you may have some or all of the evidence against you excluded.
+- Any Applicable Charter Defences: If any of your Charter rights and freedoms were violated before or after your arrest, you may have some or all of the evidence against you excluded.

 Uttering Threats Charge Investigation